papillon/nav-tttool/README.md

 # nav-tttool
-Dynamics NAV Tooltip import &amp; export tool
+Singhammer Dynamics NAV Tooltip import &amp; export tool

 ## General
 This small utility reads Dynamics NAV objects and exports the contained tooltips into a tab-separated (tsv) file.
 Tooltips can be imported back from the tsv file into the same text file(s) where they have been initially extracted from.
 Optionally, it can generate entries for Controls and Actions that do not yet have a tooltip set.